Stock market today: Tesla, AT&T help drag Wall Street lower

 NEW YORK (AP) — Wall Street is slipping Thursday following mixed earnings reports from big companies and more signals the U.S. economy may be slowing.

-The S&P 500 was 0.5% lower in early trading after drifting through a listless early part of the week.
-The Dow Jones Industrial Average was down 149 points, or 0.4%, at 33,747, as of 9:45 a.m.
-Eastern time, while the Nasdaq composite was 0.6% lower.
+The S&P 500 was 0.4% lower in midday trading after drifting through a listless early part of the week.
+The Dow Jones Industrial Average was down 42 points, or 0.1%, at 33,854, as of 11 a.m.
+Eastern time, while the Nasdaq composite was 0.4% lower.

 Tesla weighed heavily on the market for a second straight day on worries about how much profit it's making on each of its electric vehicles.
-It dropped 6.2% in its first trading after reporting revenue for the first three months of the year that fell short of analysts' expectations as it repeatedly cut prices on its models.
+It dropped 7.5% after reporting revenue for the first three months of the year that fell short of analysts' expectations as it repeatedly cut prices on its models.

+Steel Dynamics climbed 7.5%, homebuilder D.R.
+Horton jumped 6.8%, casino operator Las Vegas Sands rallied 6.2% and steelmaker Nucor rose 6.6% after all also reported stronger profit for the latest quarter than expected.

+Analysts were forecasting this would mark the sharpest drop in S&P 500 earnings per share since the pandemic was pounding the economy in 2020.
+Profits are under pressure as inflation remains high, interest rates are much higher than a year ago and portions of the economy slow.

-Yields were also falling in the bond market following a couple reports on the U.S. economy.
+In the bond market, yields were falling following a couple reports on the U.S. economy.

-Slightly more workers filed for unemployment benefits last week than the week before, a potential signal that the labor market is starting to soften under the weight of much higher interest rates.
+Slightly more workers filed for unemployment benefits last week than the week before, a potential signal that a still-strong job market is starting to soften under the weight of much higher interest rates.
 The number of continuing claims for jobless benefits also rose to the highest level since November 2021, according to Rubeela Farooqi, chief U.S. economist at High Frequency Economics.

 A separate report said that manufacturing trends in the mid-Atlantic region weakened by much more than economists expected.